guard/guard-jasmine/README.md

 ## Alternatives

+There are many ways to get your Jasmine specs run within a headless environment.
+If Guard::Jasmine isn't for you, I recommend to check out these other brilliant Jasmine runners:

+### Guards

 * [guard-jasmine-headless-webkit][], a Guard for [jasmine-headless-webkit][], but doesn't run on JRuby.
+* [guard-jasmine-node][] automatically & intelligently executes Jasmine Node.js specs when files are modified.
+* [guard-jessie][] allows to automatically run you Jasmine specs under Node.js using Jessie runner.

+### Standalone

 * [Evergreen][], runs CoffeeScript specs headless, but has no continuous testing support.
 * [Jezebel][] a Node.js REPL and continuous test runner for [Jessie][], a Node runner for Jasmine, but has no full featured browser environment.